Geometric Nature Tattoos

 Be sure to give our post on nature tattoos a read for a greater dive into the meanings behind the different elements of nature.

-Some of the more popular geometric nature tattoos include wild animals and flowers, and each have their own set of meanings.
+Some of the more popular geometric nature tattoos include wild animals and flowers, and each has their own set of meanings.

 Wolf tattoos can represent strength and family, while bird tattoos are often associated with freedom.